-Land valuations are determined on a three year cycle, with the most recent valuation occurring in 2016.
-Importantly, land valuations don't include the value of the house or any improvements on the property.
+Land valuations are determined on a three year cycle, with the most recent valuation occurring in 2019.

 How does land valuation affect your rates?